 Phantogram – I didn’t know where to put them, really.
 They sound ‘nice’ but don’t excite me and they suffer from same-ism.
 They sell records, though, I’ll give ’em that.

 Post Malone – It seems like someone should wake him up, since he raps like he’s about nodded out.
+I guess they did, because in 2019 he started to be understood and made his bones.

 Kelly Price – She won the lottery by singing the hook on “Mo Money Mo Problems” but nothing else roused me.